antongollbo123/hemnet_housing/README.md

 # Hemnet_Housing
 The goal of this project is to do the following:

-(1) Scrape Hemnet for final sale prices from 6 areas in Stockholm city.
+(1) Scrape Hemnet for interesting features and price values from 6 areas in Stockholm city.
 The goal is also to scrape additional features, such as square meters, rooms etc.

 (2)
 a.
 Clean the data that was scraped in (1).